 A seasonal residence—like a cabin, lake house, or ski chalet—can be considered a principal residence even if you only inhabit it for a small portion of the year, provided that you own it to inhabit, not to produce income by running it as a rental property.

 Restrictions of the principal residence exemption

-As you can imagine, avoiding tax on the increased value of your home is a big boost to your retirement, but you’ll have to jump through some hoops to stay compliant with the CRA.
+As you can imagine, avoiding tax on the increased value of your home is a big boost to your retirement, but you’ll have to jump through some hoops to stay compliant with the CRA’s rules.

 Qualifying for the principal residence exemption

-In order to qualify for the principal residence exemption, it must meet the criteria we outlined above.
+In order to qualify for the principal residence exemption, the residence must meet the criteria we outlined above.
 You are required to report basic information about the residence on your income tax and benefit return.
-You will need to provide the date of acquisition, date and proceeds of the sale, and a description of the property.
+You will need to provide the date of acquisition, date and proceeds of the principal residence sale, and a description of the property.
 You have to do this for every property sold in Canada, even if the property’s gain is protected by the principal residence exemption.

 Multiple principal residences

 In the past, each spouse could designate a separate property for their principal residence as long as the property wasn’t jointly owned, but this isn’t the case anymore.
-Now, couples and their unmarried minor children can only designate one residence as their principal private residence each year.
+Now, couples and their unmarried minor children can only designate one residence as their principal private residence for the family unit each year.

 Selling your principal residence

 You have to report changes in use of your property, as well.
 The CRA considers a change in use as a sale, even if you didn’t actually sell the property.
-For instance, if you change all or part of your principal residence into a rental or business operation, you are considered to have sold the property at its fair market value and immediately reacquired it at the same price.
+For instance, if you change all or part of your principal residence into a rental operation to generate business income, you are considered to have sold the property at its fair market value and immediately reacquired it at the same price.
 You have to report the resulting capital gain or loss for any years it wasn’t your principal residence.

 Calculating the principal residence exemption

 The CRA calculates your capital gains from the time you bought the home, minus any years where the home was your principal residence.
-The formula to calculate the exemption looks like this: (# of years of principal residence + 1)(capital gain) / # of years owned
+The principal residence exemption formula looks like this: (# of years of principal residence + 1)(capital gain) / # of years owned

 Let’s use an example: Phil has owned his home for 18 years.
 It was his principal residence for 15 of those years.
 His house is worth $50,000 more today than when he bought it (this is his capital gain).
 Phil’s exemption: (15+1)($50,000) / 18 = $44,444

-Phil is exempt from paying $44,444 in capital gains, which means he only reports owes $5,556 in capital gains.
+Phil is exempt from including $44,444 of the capital gain as income, which means only $5,556 will be included as income.
 As a Canadian taxpayer, he’s only taxed on 50% of his capital gains, or $2,778.
 Then we apply his marginal tax rate.
 If he’s in the lowest tax bracket, he’ll only pay 15% of his taxable capital gains, or $416.70 in taxes on the sale of his home.
-Obviously that is a significant tax savings.
+Obviously, that is a significant tax savings.

 What happens if your exemption amount is negative?
 That’s technically a loss.
 Your primary residence is considered personal-use property because it’s primarily used for the personal use or enjoyment of you and your family.
 Unfortunately, this means you can’t deduct the loss from your income.

 If you own a home of any kind, it’s critical that you claim the principal residence exemption on your tax return when you sell your principal residence or have a change in use of the property.
 Failing to claim this exemption will cost you thousands of dollars—perhaps tens of thousands.
-Your online tax software should walk you through it, but if you prefer to file by paper, make sure to include Schedule 3.
+Your online tax software should walk you through it, but if you prefer to file by paper, make sure to include Schedule 3 and T2091(IND).